Siruthai: Reception

-Critical response

 Sify claimed that Siruthai had "come out as a festival bonanza for Tamil film goers.
 It is an unpretentious commercial pot boiler with ample doses of romance, comedy, action and emotion".
 N. Venkateswaran from The Times of India deemed a score of 2.5/5, citing that it "does not do anything for Karthi as an actor; what it does is to cement his position in the Tamil film industry as an actor who is a big draw at the box office".
 Malathi Rangarajan from The Hindu noted: "Generally, well-told cop stories don't bite the dust.
 Nor do dual role bonanzas.
 Going by the norm, this Siruthai should charge ahead!"